Thomas Miller's Acting Governorship can best be described as the root cause for the so-called "Culpeper Rebellion" of 1677.

 Recently found depositions from crew members show that Durant remained on the ship for about two weeks after Miller was seized even though the ship was anchored only about 20 miles from his home in Perquimans County.
 At the same time it seems doubtful that news of Miller's capture took two days to reach Gillam and Durant in their ship.

-About the sixth of December Culpeper went to Chowan precinct and there seized the marshal of the county, Edward Wade, along with his papers.
+About the 6th of December, John Culpeper went to Chowan Precinct and there seized the marshal of the county, Edward Wade, along with his papers.
 On Culpeper's return Miller's clerk was seized.
 Shortly afterward an armed party from Chowan arrived at Crawford's house with the marshal their prisoner.

 After Miller and other deputies had been held close prisoner for fourteen or fifteen days, they were escorted to Durant's house in several guard boats filled with armed men.
 There the prisoners were again held close and not permitted to talk to one another.
 As the prisoners and their escorting guards passed Gillam's ship, three guns were fired as a salute and another three were fired when they arrived at Durant's house.

 The following day a group of armed men headed by Bird found Miller's commissions and other papers as well as the great seal of the county in a box that had been hidden in a tobacco hogshead.
 The box was returned to Durant's house where it was broken open in the presence of Culpeper, Crawford, and Durant.
 At the beat of a drum Miller was accused of blasphemy, treason, and other crimes and, at the urging of the crowd, was placed in irons.
 At this point the stocks and pillory were overturned and thrown into the river.